Skip Navigation

 Safety procedures FAQ

 • Yes.
 We adhere to guidelines designed to optimize safety for patients, visitors and staff.
-They include:

-• We practice physical distancing to every possible extent.
+• We practice physical distancing when appropriate.

 • We use appropriate personal protective equipment.